-DS 7 Crossback E-TENSE running costs
+DS 7 Crossback E-TENSE costs, insurance, warranty & tax

 Company-car drivers stand to save most with the DS 7 Crossback E-TENSE; private buyers have to swallow a pretty hefty list price

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|

 |37-39||3yrs / 60,000 miles||1yr / 10,000 miles||From £1,091 / £2,182|

 Running costs for the DS 7 Crossback E-TENSE are a bit of a mixed bag.
 Your fuel costs will be minimal if you can charge up at home and mostly do short local journeys, and if you're running one as a company car, your Benefit-in-Kind bill will be a lot less than what you'd pay to run a large petrol or diesel SUV.
 Ranged against that must be the car's pretty high list price and monthly finance costs for private buyers, along with fairly unremarkable servicing and insurance rates, which are in line with those of many other large SUVs.

 DS doesn't yet have the premium brand recognition of German rivals like Audi and BMW, which may go some way towards explaining why the DS 7 E-TENSE will be slightly cheaper to insure than the likes of the Audi Q5 hybrid.
 That car falls into insurance groups 40 to 43, whereas the DS is in groups 37 to 39, so premiums should be a bit less.